luluzhou1/alinush.github.io/_includes/refs.md

 [^WKCC18]: **PRCash: Fast, Private and Regulated Transactions for Digital Currencies**, by Karl Wüst and Kari Kostiainen and Vedran Capkun and Srdjan Capkun, *in FC'19*, 2019, [[URL]](https://doi.org/10.1007/978-3-030-32101-7\_11)

 [^WKCC18e]: **PRCash: Fast, Private and Regulated Transactions for Digital Currencies**, by Karl Wüst and Kari Kostiainen and Vedran Capkun and Srdjan Capkun, *in Cryptology ePrint Archive, Report 2018/412*, 2018, [[URL]](https://eprint.iacr.org/2018/412)

+[^WKDC21e]: **Platypus: A Central Bank Digital Currency with Unlinkable Transactions and Privacy Preserving Regulation**, by Karl Wüst and Kari Kostiainen and Noah Delius and Srdjan Capkun, *in Cryptology ePrint Archive, Paper 2021/1443*, 2021, [[URL]](https://eprint.iacr.org/2021/1443)

 [^WLGplus78]: **SIFT: Design and analysis of a fault-tolerant computer for aircraft control**, by J. H. Wensley and L. Lamport and J. Goldberg and M. W. Green and K. N. Levitt and P. M. Melliar-Smith and R. E. Shostak and C. B. Weinstock, *in Proceedings of the IEEE*, 1978